How to Get Windows 10 for Free (or Under $30)

 Downsides of Using the Microsoft Student Discount

-If the school you attend is eligible for the discount, there isn’t really a downside to this method of procuring Windows 10.
+If your school is eligible for the discount, there isn’t really a downside to this method of procuring Windows 10.
 Not all colleges / high schools have it, and you may need to make a special user account to download it.
 But if you can score Windows 10 Education for free, we don’t see any reason not to.

 Buy a Cheap Windows 10 Key From a Third-Party Seller: Around $30 (£24, $44 AU)

 If you can’t stand living with the scarlet letter of an eternal watermark or want the comfort of knowing Microsoft won’t disown your PC’s OS should you call for help, you’ll have to buy a Windows 10 key.
 And while some turn to Microsoft for this purchase, there are third-party websites selling keys for much cheaper than Microsoft.
-For example, at the time of writing, Kinguin sells Windows 10 Home for $27.52, PCDestination has it for $44.99, Software Pug’s pushing it for $63.99, Amazon and Newegg charge $109.99 and even Walmart sometimes has keys for $130 or less.
+For example, at the time of writing, Kinguin sells Windows 10 Home for $27.70, PCDestination has it for $44.99, Amazon charges $129.99, Newegg's pushing it for $109.99 and even Walmart has it for $124.99.

 Now, let's address the elephant in the room.
 While we can't vouch for all of them, websites selling lower-priced Windows keys are likely selling legitimate codes.
 One popular site, Kinguin, has 37 merchants worldwide selling Windows keys.
 Mark Jordan, Kinguin’s VP of communications, told me that their merchants acquire the codes from wholesalers who have surplus copies of Windows they don't need.